 2. Be confident and look the part

 How do you become confident if you're a little shy?
 Learn some body language tricks – don't mumble, hold your head up high, look people in the eye and smile.
-Relax and other people will relax too.
+Relax, and other people will relax too.
 What's the worst that can happen?

 Also, think of the clothes you're wearing.
 Are they good quality?
 Because if you want to make money, you need to look as though you're already doing well.
 To look "expensive", choose classic outfits that never go out of fashion and spend a little more money on less stuff.
-Whilst we're at it, take care of your overall appearance – keep your nails groomed, have regular haircuts.
-Make an effort and it will pay off.
+While we're at it, take care of your overall appearance – keep your nails groomed, have regular haircuts.
+Make an effort, and it will pay off.

 3. Never stop learning

 In this dog-eat-dog industry, you cannot rely on confidence and appearance alone to get you places.
-You have to be on top of your game by constantly boosting your skills.
+You have to be on top of your game by continually boosting your skills.
 You have to have substance.
 Value.
 Worth.
 I've known plenty of people who are great at presenting themselves but have no real idea what they're doing.
 Those characters always get "found out" in the end.

 Bottom line.
 If you want to make more money as a freelancer, you better have something worthwhile to show when clients scratch beneath the surface.